 If you are into electric bikes check out Best Electric Bikes under 500

-Best Entry Level Road Bikes Under 500 – Women
+Best Beginner Road Bike Under $500 – Women

 Most of the bikes that I’ve talked about so far are designed for men (and can be used by women), but there are some excellent entry-level road bikes that fit the category of best women’s road bike under 500.
 They include: